arangodb/docs/3.10/aql/functions-arangosearch.md

 Scoring functions allow you to rank matches and to sort results by relevance.

+Search highlighting functions let you retrieve the string positions of matches.

 Most functions can also be used without a View and the `SEARCH` keyword, but will then not be accelerated by a View index.